dadevel/mssql-spider/README.md

 ![Screenshot](./assets/demo.png)

-An improved [impacket-mssqclient](https://github.com/fortra/impacket/blob/master/examples/mssqlclient.py) that exploits user impersonation and follows linked instances to discover and compromise as many Microsoft SQL Servers as it can reach.
+An improved [impacket-mssqclient](https://github.com/fortra/impacket/blob/master/examples/mssqlclient.py) that exploits impersonation and linked instances to discover and compromise as many Microsoft SQL Servers as it can reach.
+For example, it can solve the OSEP Lab Challenge 2 automatically.

 Big thanks to the developers of fortra/impacket#1397, [SQLRecon](https://github.com/skahwah/SQLRecon) and [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL) on which this project is based.

-> **Warning:** Although this project was successfully tested in the lab and solves the OSEP Challenge 2 automatically, it is still kinda work in progress.

 # Setup